-This fact box will help you to weigh the benefits and harms of the influenza vaccination for older adults.
-The information and numbers are based on the best scientific evidence currently available.
+This fact box will help you to weigh the benefits and side effects of flu vaccination for older adults.
+The information and figures do not represent a final assessment.
+They are based on the best current scientific evidence.

-Good personal hygiene habits, such as frequent hand washing (especially before and after contact with people at risk) and disinfection of potentially contaminated surfaces and objects (e.g. door handles) may prevent an infection.
-In addition, keeping away from people with influenza symptoms and maintaining a healthy lifestyle (e.g. balanced diet, exercise) may reduce the risk of an infection .
+Adherence to hygiene measures, e.g. regular hand washing (especially before and after contact with people at risk) and disinfection of surfaces and objects that are likely to be contaminated (e.g. door handles) can protect against infection.
+Keeping away from people with flu-like symptoms and taking measures to strengthen the body's own defences (e.g. balanced diet, exercise) can also reduce the risk of infection .

 The table may be read as follows:

-Information within the fact box were obtained from the following sources:
+Information for the fact box was obtained from the following sources:

 Documentation on how the numbers in the fact box were determined is available on request.